 So, where a “normal” Class AB amplifier operates at 60 Hz in North America and 50Hz in Europe and most of Asia, a Class D might operate at frequencies as high as 500,000 cycles; the higher the frequency, the more efficient the amp can run at idle and the smaller the transformer.
 Cooler running amplifiers means they can—especially in high powered (above 300W)–draw less energy when they’re not running.
 It is why we can supply a 550 watt amplifier that only draws 22 watts at idle.

-While many of our models offer Standby circuits, in our own studios we always select the “Always On” mode because any amplifier prefers to be run in a steady continuous mode where it is not stressed by the jolt of powering on from cold repeatedly.
+While many REL Subwoofers offer Standby circuits, in our own studios we always select the “Always On” mode because any amplifier prefers to be run in a steady continuous mode where it is not stressed by the jolt of powering on from cold repeatedly.
 It is absolutely the most reliable, gentlest way to operate a REL.
 And because we have designed highly efficient amplifiers that don’t waste power when not playing a signal, you won’t be saving much more energy one way or another.
 The 200 watt amp in our T/7x draws just 7 watts, about what a child’s night light draws.
 We’ve always done it this way, long before it became fashionable to care about power consumption and the environment, we did so because it was good engineering practice.

-The very issues that many experienced listeners hear and object to in Class D amps are completely sidestepped in subwoofer applications.
+The very issues that many experienced listeners hear and object to in Class D amps, are completely sidestepped in subwoofer applications.
 Class D is known for brightness, a kind of hard-edged burr that infects music’s upper midrange and lower treble regions.

-But wait, doesn’t REL use Class AB in its more affordable range AND in some of its Reference products?
+Doesn’t REL use Class AB in its more affordable range AND in some of its Reference products?

 Yes we do and here’s our approach and why we really don’t give a damn whether an amp carefully developed for one range or another is Class AB or Class D. We want to use the absolute best amplifiers for the application and the price.
 “Best” means best sounding in a given price range, most reliable, and with more than sufficient power to achieve our engineering goals with a healthy extra margin of safety.